ananda39/Group-5/README.md

 Conclusion :-->
 What category?
 How much money to ask?
 How much time does it take trend on kickstarter?
-(Arrick)
+(Arrick-Completed)

 Read about Kickstarter in Wiki here: https://en.wikipedia.org/wiki/Kickstarter